-Descriptions of Essential Description Descriptions of Exempt Information Condition 1.Information relating to any individual.
+Descriptions of Exempt Information Condition 1.Information relating to any individual.
 2. Information which is likely to reveal the identity of an individual.
-3. Information relating to the financial or business affairs of any particular person (including the authority holding that information). 'financial or business affairs' includes contemplated, as well as past or current, activities 4.Information relating to any consultations or negotiations, or contemplated consultations or 'employee' means a person employed under a contract of service negotiations, in connection with any 'labour relations matter' meanslabour relations matter arising (a) any of the matters specified in between the authority or a Minister of the Crown and employees of, or office paragraphs (a) to (g) of section 218(1) of the Trade Union and holders under, the authority.
-Labour Relations noiders ander, the authority.
-(Consolidation) Act 1992
+3. Information relating to the financial or business affairs of any particular person (including the authority holding that information). 'financial or business affairs' includes contemplated, as well as past or current, activities 4.Information relating to any consultations or negotiations, or contemplated consultations or 'employee' means a person employed under a contract of service negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority. 'labour relations matter' means- (a) any of the matters specified in paragraphs (a) to (g) of section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992 (b)(matters which may be the subject of a trade dispute, within the meaning of that Act); or (b) any dispute about a matter falling within paragraph (a) above; and for the purposes of this definition the enactments mentioned in paragraph (a) above, with the necessary modifications, shall apply in relation to office-holders under the authority as they apply in relation to employees of the authority; 'office-holder', in relation to the authority, means the holder of any paid office appointments to which are or may be made or confirmed by the authority or by any joint board on which the authority is represented or by any person who holds any such office or is an employee of that authority 5.
+Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings.
+6. Information which reveals that the authority proposes - (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or (b) to make an order or direction under any enactment.
+7.Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of a crime.